-CNBC has published an April 16, 2019 report of 10 highest paying entry-level jobs in the tech field.
-One among the top 10 is the UI/UX designer job.
+CNBC has published an April 16, 2019 report of 10 highest-paying entry-level jobs in the tech field.
+One of the top 10 is the UI/UX designer job.
 The average salary is $84,841.
 Choosing a career in web designing would be a wise move.
-But what are the web designer skills you need to learn to get a promising job?
+But what are the web design skills you need to learn to get a promising job?

 This article will take you through pertinent web design skills that you should acquire.